ShehanPer/Hybrid-Lbend-detector/NOTEBOOK_GUIDE.md

 - Performance metrics (processing time, FPS)
 - Comparison between different approaches

-The notebook provides a comprehensive comparison of different object detection techniques, showing how to progress from basic implementations to optimized, real-time capable solutions.
+The notebook provides a comprehensive comparison of different object detection techniques, showing how to progress from basic implementations to optimized, real-time capable solutions suitable for edge deployment.